 In 2000 Costa was selected from over 60 candidates for the joint position of Associate Conductor with the Spokane Symphony and Director of Orchestras at Eastern Washington University (USA) until 2003, during which he conducted more than 70 performances between symphony, “pops”, famly and didactic concerts in a broad range of musical styles with an audience of about 70.000.
 Costa served as the associate conductor of the Ribeirão Preto Symphony (Brazil) in the 1999-2000 season with over 25 concert performances.

 Fabio Costa studied orchestral conducting in addition to opera coaching (Korrepetition) at the Vienna Music Academy (mdw) from 1996 to 1999 with a scholarship of the Brazilian department of education (CAPES); he was coached by Kurt Masur at masterclasses with the São Paulo State Symphony Orchestra (2003, 2001); he participated (2006) at the Academia Chigiana (Siena, Italy) under guidance of Gianluigi Gelmetti; in 2001, he took part in the National Conducting Institute with the National Symphony Orchestra, with mentoring from Leonard Slatkin.

-In 1997, Costa was accepted by Claudio Abbado in a special hospitating status to follow all his musical activites during the Salzburger Festspiele of that year, a particularly impregnating and formative formative experience.
+In 1997, Costa was personally accepted by Claudio Abbado in a special status to follow his musical activites during the entire Salzburger Festspiele (Salzburg Festival) of that year, where he also attended concerts and rehearsals by conductors such as John Elliot Gardiner, Seiji Ozawa, Valery Gergiev, Esa-Pekka Salonen, Berhard Haitink, Christoph von Dohnány - a particularly impregnating formative experience.